When women don’t initiate sex, it can end up confusing men

 We asked six guys about this, anonymously, of course, and got the following responses:

 I just wish sometimes she threw me on the bed and had her way with me, you know?
 I feel like I’m doing all the heavy lifting here.
 Not that I mind initiating, but it feels like I’m trying all the time and almost as if she does it because I want her to and not because she wants to.
 I don’t want her to do anything she doesn’t want to, including me.
 So I just, I feel unsure.

 Related reading: Why both men and women must be generous in sex

 2. I don’t want to use my privilege

 Look, I get it.
 Before we woke up to the idea that all genders are equal, men were dominating women for thousands of years.
-And it was unfair and it’s obvious that equal rights are the best thing for everyone.
-But when it comes to sex I feel like if I keep initiating I’m playing into the idea of the powerful man.
+And it was unfair, and it’s evident that equal rights are the best thing for everyone.
+But when it comes to sex, I feel like if I keep initiating, I’m playing into the idea of the powerful man.
 I don’t want it to be an unequal experience.
 I want both of us to be equally into it.
-So I fear initiating it all the time.
+So I fear to initiate it all the time.
 I don’t want her to be subservient even in a symbolic way.
-I might be over thinking but the politics of this bothers me and freaks me out sometimes.
+I might be overthinking, but the politics of this bothers me and freaks me out sometimes.